Millions of eyes will be watching the sky for the anticipated total solar eclipse of the sun today.

 In the Cleveland area, we will see 80 percent of the sun covered during the eclipse.
 The further southeast you go, the better the eclipse will appear.
 Folks in Mansfield will have a slightly better view with nearly 84 percent of the sun blocked.

-NASA has created a fantastic interactive map that lets you zoom into different parts of the country to find out -- down to a tenth of a second -- when the eclipse will begin, when you'll see totality (the moment the moon moves completely in front of the sun) and when the eclipse will end.
+NASA has created an interactive map that lets you zoom into different parts of the country to find out -- down to a tenth of a second -- when the eclipse will begin, when you'll see totality (the moment the moon moves completely in front of the sun) and when the eclipse will end.

 © 2017 KTVB-TV